 Many Americans can benefit from working with a financial advisor; however, some are concerned about the price.
 We all make investments in ourselves and our families.
 Hiring a financial advisor can be an investment in your financial future.
 Financial planning can be a complicated process, and it’s often advantageous to have a partner with financial expertise.

 Only in a perfect world would everyone have a financial advisor.

 Unfortunately, many people attempt to do investment and retirement planning on their own with poor results.
 This is usually the result of trying to save money that otherwise would be spent working with a financial advisor.
 It’s important to have good self-awareness and know one’s limitations.
 Do you feel that you have the knowledge, experience, and expertise to manage your entire financial life?
 If not, it may be a good time to speak with a financial advisor.

 Financial advisors can be compensated in many forms, depending on how they are licensed, and how they choose to interact with clients.
 Some may charge an hourly fee, often in the range of $100-$250 an hour.
 Some may charge a flat fee, anywhere from $1,500-$4,500 depending on the complexity of the work.
 Most fee-based investment advisors charge a percentage fee on the assets that they manage, typically between 1-2%.
 As is the case with much in life, you generally get what you pay for.
 You may find that if you go with the lowest price, you get less quality.
 Make sure you think long and hard about who you are going to work with and focus on the ability of the financial advisor, not just the price.

 What are the benefits you can expect if you hire a financial advisor?

 Some benefits a quality financial advisor will offer:

-- Offering a roadmap to your financial future.
+- Offering a roadmap of your financial future.

-- Dealing with your money, so you don’t have to.
+- Managing your money, so you don’t have to.